How Can I [Properly] Care for My Retainer?

 LAST UPDATED: FEBRUARY 28, 2017

 Ever wondered why it seems like everyone and their best friend had or has had orthodontic work?
 Well, nowadays orthodontic improvements have made the possibility of orthodontic treatment possible for a much greater number of people than once received it.
 As little as three decades ago, orthodontic treatment was much more involved.
-Nowadays, we would consider the old versions of many orthodontic equipment to be antiquated.
+Nowadays, we would consider the old versions of many orthodontic types of equipment to be antiquated.
 Along with the improvements has come the option for more people to receive treatment.
 Because orthodontic care was once so involved, only people with the most severe problems were candidates.

-Nowadays, many people can be helped to have a straighter, better aligned smile due to orthodontic treatment.
+Nowadays, many people can be helped to have a straighter, better-aligned smile due to orthodontic treatment.
 Generally, people hear the words orthodontic treatment and assume braces.
 While they are used in a lot of orthodontic treatment methods, other equipment may also be used instead of or in addition.
 Another common piece of orthodontic equipment is the retainer.
 Learning what a retainer does, how to use it, and most especially, how to care for it is very important to the overall success of any person’s orthodontic treatment.

 What Types of Retainers are There?